parsakhaz/fashn-tryon-extension/README.md

 ### First-Time Setup
 1. Click the 👗 extension icon in your Chrome toolbar
 2. Click "Complete Setup" to open the options page
-3. Upload a clear, front-facing model image (max 5MB)
+3. Upload up to 4 clear, front-facing model images (max 5MB each)
 4. Enter your FASHN AI API key
 5. Save your settings